paulfioravanti/paulfioravanti.github.io/_posts/2020-11-22-jlpt-study-guide.md

 entered the exam with a feeling of contentedness knowing that I did all I could possibly have done.

-The exam was still really tough, and I left the exam giving myself a 50-50 chance of passing, since the brutal time limitations still left me having to rush through some sections and guess at some problems.
+The exam was still really tough, and I left it giving myself a 50-50 chance of passing, since the brutal time limitations still left me having to rush through some sections and guess at some problems.

 But on that attempt, on attempt number eight, I finally got it.
 So, with apologies to [Vitas Gerulaitis][]:

 > And let that be a lesson to you all.
 No JLPT exam beats Paul Fioravanti 8 times in a row.

+## Worth it?

+In order to relieve my poor shoulder of the giant JLPT-shaped chip that had obviously been laying dormant there for years, the effort put in to finally getting that passing mark was absolutely worth it.

+From a career perspective, not having Level 1 (or any level) ever stopped me from getting a job while I was living in Japan.
+I found that most employment-based language "testing" ended up being litmus tests during face-to-face interviews to see if you had any degree of conversational and _kanji_-reading fluency.

+I guess that if you are planning on doing [an activity where passing JLPT N1 is a pre-requisite][JLPT Acceptance in Japan], then passing it represents a hard barrier that you must cross.
+But, back in Australia, my work requires no Japanese at all, so the JLPT qualification is simply a nice feather in my hat, and something I can write a blog post about.

+From a language perspective, I absolutely did learn a lot of interesting new words, grammar, and _kanji_.
+There may be a lot of content examined in the JLPT that is not used much in everyday Japanese, but learning it _was_ valuable.
+From that point of view, you could say that studying for the JLPT forced my hand in learning Japanese I would not have picked up of my own volition, for which I am thankful.

 ## Postscript: After N1